Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

 \subsection{Training and Inference}

-\textbf{Training Process} While training exclusively on sampled points can improve the model's generalization across diverse scenarios, we aim to expedite the convergence and enrich the model's environmental understanding by integrating normalized depth information into the features.
-We follow the original method: 1). employing PointTransformerConv \cite{45} and PointEdgeConv \cite{46,47} to perform intra-cluster and inter-cluster aggregation of feature points; 2). utilizing a velocity head to generate the end-effector's 6 DOF decoupled velocity.
-Furthermore, we integrate depth embeddings into MLP, leveraging its robust feature extraction capabilities to refine the decoupled velocity.
-This approach injects structural and geometric knowledge into the model, thereby extending its adaptability to dynamic variations.
-Besides, GRU (Gated Recurrent Unit) \cite{48} is employed to address the temporal issues associated with the dynamic motion of robots.
+\textbf{Training Process} Our training process is presented within the orange dashed box depicted in Fig. \ref{fig:2_Framework}.
+Once acquiring the data from section \ref{sec1:Data Processing}, we feed the node embeddings of the established graph correspondences into the Feature Fusion Module (FFM) to perform the fusion of two features.
+Subsequently, the resulting node embeddings and the edge embeddings are processed by the dedicated Graph Neural Network (GNN) \cite{28} which aims to minimize errors between current and target states.
+The velocity head, as a decoder, yields the 6 DOF velocity of the end-effector.
+Furthermore, we integrate depth embeddings into MLP, leveraging its robust feature extraction capabilities to refine the velocity decoupled from distance.
+This approach injects spatial and geometric knowledge into the model, thereby extending its adaptability to diverse environmental settings.